|

 A padded, cold weather robe or kimono.

-Dotera are also called tanzen (丹前 or たんぜん).
-Martin's Pocket
+Dotera are also called tanzen (丹前).

 Dictionary defines this garment as a padded bathrobe and many sites on